HELP PEOPLE FAR FROM GOD DISCOVER JESUS

 Aly grew up in beautiful Southern California.
 A church kid from a Christian family, she served as a worship and small group leader and took mission trips to Mexico and Brazil throughout junior high and high school.
 In college, Aly began to wrestle with her faith; an InterVarsity trip, which took her to live and work among Sudanese refugees in Cairo, Egypt sparked a series of questions about how her comfortable Christian experience in SoCal had relevance for the painful inequalities of the world.
 Aly began to long for an expression of church that cared for both souls and societies.

 Back in California, she joined the staff of a global missions organization and enrolled in the Spiritual Formation & Soul Care program at Talbot Seminary.
-She put her classroom learning into practice, helping to lead several missionary communities in nearby Long Beach & Fullerton, CA.
+She put her classroom learning into practice, helping to lead several missionary communities in nearby Long Beach & Fullerton, CA before going on to lead People & Culture at a social enterprise in Boston.

-Today, Aly uses her training as a transformational coach and spiritual director as the Talent & Culture Manager for a social enterprise startup in Boston.
+Today, Aly uses her training as a transformational coach and spiritual director with Space to Thrive and as Pastor for Spiritual Formation at The Table.
 She is deeply intuitive, discerning, and attuned to what’s happening below the surface in both individuals and communities.
 More than anything, Aly longs to see people experience the love of Jesus and have their identities recast in Him.
-She looks forward to leveraging her training to help create environments for transformation at The Table.

 train people to live